FAU-LAP/NOMAD-CAMELS/docs/source/doc/protocol_steps/step_Execute_Python_File.md

-# Execute Python File
+# Execute Python File - Protocol Step

 This step allows you to execute (run) any Python file on your system.
 To do this, enter the path to the file in the protocol step.

-You can pass values to the Python script as well as save its results in variables so that you can continue to work with the returned data.
+You can pass arguments to the Python script and save its results in variables so that you can continue to work with the returned data.

-## Basic Function
+## Basic Functionality

-This step basically calls something like
+This step calls something like

 ```python
 subprocess.run(['python_exe_path', 'python_file_path', 'key=value', 'key2=value2', ...])
 ```

+allowing you to execute a Python file with arbitrary arguments passed to it.

 ## The Python Environment